Ryan Dirteater to retire from professional bull riding at conclusion of 2020 season

 “My future, she is at home.
 I want to spend time with [April] and support her and her goals.
 Just being at home on my land, enjoying my cattle and enjoying that.
 That is where I am happy.”

-Dirteater made his PBR debut on the developmental Touring Pro Division in 2007, before making his Unleash The Beast debut in Dallas in June 2008.
+Dirteater made his PBR debut on the developmental Touring Pro Division (TPD) in 2007, before making his Unleash The Beast debut in Dallas, Texas, in June 2008.

-With his natural aptitude for the sport readily apparent, it didn’t take long for the Oklahoman to capture his first premier series victory, winning in January 2009 in Dallas.
+With his natural aptitude for the sport readily apparent, it didn’t take long for the Oklahoman to capture his first premier series victory, winning in Jan.
+2009 in Dallas, Texas.

 After concluding the year No. 18 in the world in back-to-back seasons in 2017 and 2018, Dirteater appeared poised to be a top contender for the 2019 World Championship, until a second-half injury altered his trajectory.